-My second „must do“ is the Coastal Walk of Noosa.
+My second “must do” is the Coastal Walk of Noosa.
 Like in Port Macquarie you walk from beach to beach.
-But the way is much better for running and there are different ways to walk.
+But the way is much better for walkingand there are different paths to walk.
 Sureya and I decided to take the blue path, which took several hours.
 In total there are five hiking trails (see map).
 On the way you will come to different viewpoints from where you can take very good pictures or just enjoy the view.
 I personally liked the Hell’s Gate viewpoint the most.
 The view from up there is simply breathtaking.

-The next „Must do“ is to watch the sunset over Noosa.
+The next “Must do” is to watch the sunset over Noosa.
 In Noosa we saw one of the most beautiful sunsets in my life.
 The red sky over the Noosa River was just fabulous.
 I took some photos of the sunset, but no photo can show the true beauty of this unique moment.
-I advise you to consume some more alcohol and just enjoy the moment.
+I advise you to consume some alcohol and just enjoy the moment.
 The peace, the atmosphere, the moment just WOW!

 Have a look at the picture gallery of Noosa.
 There you can see the photos of Echidna, the sea turtle or the Coastal Walk.
 If you liked the article, give it a Like.
 Even better you follow my blog, so you can be the first one to know when a new article is published.
 In that sense: stay tuned!